SauravSewparsad/Intro-to-Javascript/README.md

 A strict comparison can only be true if the operands are of the same type.

 Day 3 is now complete and i will begin preparing for the presentaton tomorrow.

+Day 4: Today for day 4 of Javascript we are going to revisit most of the new code we have learned this week.
+I did a few of the excersies that was given to me in the day 4 moduale.
+After doing the activites i have then completed day 4 of javascript.